Wells-for-Zoe/book/src/flority/Gallery_Functionality_(optional).md

 ### Tag Images
-Should a user accidentally have used the wrong tag then it is possible on page two of the Flority Gallery to select multiple images and change their tag.
+Should a user accidentally have used the wrong tag then it is possible on page two of the Flority Gallery to select multiple images to change their tag.

 ![image](https://github.com/Wells-for-Zoe/book/assets/97762115/9b9bb9e9-a1cf-4afd-b5e8-dd57e6f4a4a1)